Oh Stacey (Look What You've Done!)

-Oh Stacey (Look What You've Done!) was the third single from The Zutons second album Tired of Hanging Around, to be released, on 18 September 2006.
-It entered as the band's eighth consecutive UK Top 40 single, peaking at No. 24 in the UK Singles Chart.
+"Oh Stacey (Look What You've Done!)" is a song by English rock band the Zutons, released in September 2006 as the third single from their second album Tired of Hanging Around.
+It is the band's eighth consecutive UK top 40 single, peaking at No. 24 on the UK Singles Chart.

-Video
+Music video

 The music video shows a blonde woman (presumably called Stacey) murdering the band members one by one, and their ghosts singing the song in the morgue.
-Stacey (whose face is hidden by shadow) cuts off McCabe's head with an axe, flattens Pritchard with a car, ties up and suffocates Harding with a rag soaked in something and sends Payne and Chowdhury over the edge of a building.
+Stacey (whose face is hidden by a shadow) cuts off McCabe's head with an axe, flattens Pritchard with a car, ties up and suffocates Harding with a rag soaked in something and sends Payne and Chowdhury over the edge of a building.
 It is revealed that the blonde woman is Harding's evil twin and the death scenes are shown again with Stacey's face revealed, she is played by Harding in a blonde wig.